Call for Editors

 Submitting your Application

 The role is open to researchers who have already published in the Neuroscience field and are sympathetic to the principles underpinning the journal.
-If you would like to apply for the position of Senior Editor, please forward your brief CV (maximum 3 pages) and a covering letter (maximum 500 words) outlining why you would be interested in this role to our Managing Editor (firstname.lastname@example.org).
+If you would like to apply for the Editor position please forward your brief CV (maximum 3 pages) and a covering letter (maximum 500 words) outlining why you would be interested in this role to our Editor-in-chief (firstname.lastname@example.org).

 Requirements for application are he following: